 These greenhouse gases generate an additional greenhouse effect increasing the temperature of the air and the oceans which disrupts the water cycle (formation of clouds, rain, etc.).

-This disruption of the water cycle has multiple consequences: frequency and intensity of droughts, floods, fires, cyclones, etc. which cause drops in agricultural yields, freshwater reserves and which contributes to the disappearance of living species (biodiversity) which can in turn disrupt human activities with consequences such as famines, armed conflicts, human health and climate refugees.
+This disruption of the water cycle has multiple consequences: frequency and intensity of droughts, floods, fires, cyclones, etc. causing drops in agricultural yields and, freshwater reserves and contributing to the disappearance of living species (biodiversity) which can in turn disrupt human activities with consequences such as famines, armed conflicts, human health crises and climate refugees.

-The images and texts below is the Wiki of the Climate Fresk.
+The images and texts below are the Wiki of the Climate Fresk.

 “CO2 is the main anthropogenic greenhouse gas in terms of emissions (anthropogenic: produced by human activities).